How to Train Employees for Cybersecurity Awareness

 Practice Scenarios

-Practical, hands-on exercises are a great way to reinforce training.
-With 75% of businesses experiencing phishing attacks annually [10], simulations can help employees prepare for real-world threats.
+Hands-on exercises are one of the most effective ways to turn awareness into real-world readiness.
+With 75% of businesses experiencing phishing attacks annually, simulations can help employees prepare for real-world threats.

 Types of Simulations to Include: